toopster/toopster.github.io/_posts/2020-09-08-it_s_always_important_to_eyeball_your_data.markdown

 ### Example 2 - When the data looks wrong and is

 <p style="line-height: 150%;">
-This second example comes from the [Box Office Mojo dataset](https://github.com/toopster/dsc-mod-1-project-v2-1-online-ds-sp-000/blob/final-submission/zippedData/bom.movie_gross.csv.gz) that contains gross income figures, both US Domestic and Foreign, by film title and studio between 2010 and 2018.
+This second example comes from the <a href="https://github.com/toopster/dsc-mod-1-project-v2-1-online-ds-sp-000/blob/final-submission/zippedData/bom.movie_gross.csv.gz">Box Office Mojo dataset</a> that contains gross income figures, both US Domestic and Foreign, by film title and studio between 2010 and 2018.
 </p>

 <p style="line-height: 150%;">